baogegeJiang/Array-assisted-Phase-Picker/README.md

 ### simple way
 in the simple way, the only .py scripts you need is genMV3.py
-Needed packages: keras and numpy
+Needed packages: tensorflow, keras and numpy
 if you do not want to train model and just want use our pretrained ones
-you can just install keras's cpu version instead of gpu version because in the prediction process the cpu version's computation speed is engouh and does not involve difficulties in install gpu drive
+you can just install tensorflow's cpu version instead of gpu version because in the prediction process the cpu version's computation speed is engouh and does not involve difficulties in install gpu drive